When I bought a BlackBerry Pearl two years ago, it was almost revelatory.

 Smartphones are touted as a productivity tool, but are they really?
 All that 24/7 accessibility has its downsides, too.
 First, there’s the threat of burnout (you can’t be very productive if your brain is fried) and the constant distractions.
 All those apps, the endless email checking, and texting can keep you from real work, not to mention that they can keep you from staying in the moment and enjoying time-off.

 Do you think smartphones help or hinder productivity?
 For those of you who own a smartphone, which one do you use?
 Are you an iPhone fanatic, an Android addict, or a CrackBerry connoisseur?
 Let us know in the comments.

-smartphone productivity, smartphones and productivity, smartphones productivity, productivity smartphones, productivity smartphone, smartphones increase productivity, smartphone for productivity, What is it about using a personal digital assistant or smart phone that so many managers believe increases their productivity, productivity in smartphones, smartphones reduce productivity
+smartphone productivity, smartphones and productivity, smartphones productivity, productivity smartphone, productivity smartphones, smartphones increase productivity, smartphone for productivity, smart phone reduced productivity, personal digital assistance or smart phone that so many managers believe increases productivity?, how does productivity being affected with the use of smartphones